kata-ai/kata-platform-docs/docs/tutorial/telegram-integration.md

 ## Integration with Telegram

 You have to download telegram app in desktop (download link : https://desktop.telegram.org/) before integration process.
 Remember, you must have Telegram account to sign in.
-After you signed in to Telegram, search BotFather account to register your chatbot.
+After you signed in to Telegram, register your chatbot with BotFather [https://telegram.me/BotFather](https://telegram.me/BotFather).

 ![tel-4](./images/connecting-with-telegram/tel-4.png)

-Then, type “/newbot” and BotFather will ask your chatbot name.
-Feel free to use any name you like.
+Type in “/newbot” and BotFather will ask your chatbot name.

 ![tel-5](./images/connecting-with-telegram/tel-5.png)